gcristian/minka/README.md

 OK you're doing an ad-hoc non-repeatable distributed processing solution..

  * Even better:
+  	- what if you need to keep only data distributed not processes ?
 	- what if your processing workflow's stages are implemented on different platforms and languages ?
 	- what if you need taskforce load balancing ?
 	- what if you need to scale with fail-over, high availability ?